Joe Lennon FCCA on why management accounts combined with an advisor of calibre are vital ingredients to business growth.

-They can be produced at whatever frequency is required, but most commonly on a monthly or quarterly basis and their purpose is to inform you how well your business is doing.
-That means this information is crucial to you as a business owner or member of senior management, allowing you to understand performance.
+They can be produced at whatever frequency is required, commonly on a monthly or quarterly basis and their purpose is to inform you how well your business is doing.
+This information is crucial to you as a business owner or member of senior management, allowing you to understand performance.
 You can then gauge where you're at and what still needs to be done to achieve your goals.

 If your business is made up of multiple sites or departments, your management accounts can be broken down on a site by site or departmental basis.
 This is particularly useful for determining if a particular aspect needs extra attention or for understanding where the most profitable areas are in the business.

-As part of a management accounts service you should also be supported in making business decisions by receiving advice based on actual evidence from your accountant.
+As part of this service you should also be supported in making business decisions by receiving advice based on actual evidence from your accountant.
 This will then help you with innovation planning while your advisor should also inform you as to potential areas of risk in your finances.